 Payroll tax is a state-based obligation administered by the State Revenue Offices in each state and territory.
-While the payroll tax rules in each state and territory have been largely harmonised, some differences exist in each jurisdiction.
+While the rules are largely harmonised, important differences remain across jurisdictions, including thresholds, rates, due dates, grouping rules and the treatment of particular wage components.

 This factsheet is designed to assist employers in considering their payroll tax obligations, ensuring they remain compliant and avoid the pitfalls associated with underpayment.
-While our team has expertise in the payroll tax rules across each of the states and territories of Australia, this factsheet has specific emphasis on the rules in Victoria.
+Our employment taxes team has experience in all Australian states and territories.

 The factsheet covers the following areas: